centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 centreon -u admin -p 'centreon' -o SERVICE -a delhost -v "host1;ping;host2"
 ```

-The service ping which was originally linked to host1 and host2 is now only linked to host1.
+The service called ping which was originally linked to host1 and host2 is now only linked to host1.

 > ***NOTE:*** You need to generate your configuration file and restart the monitoring engine in order to apply changes.

 #### Getmacro

-To view the custom macro list of a service, use the **GETMACRO** action:
+To view the custom macro list for a service, use the **GETMACRO** action:

 ``` shell
 centreon -u admin -p 'centreon' -o SERVICE -a getmacro -v "host1;ping"